Coyote Creek (San Gabriel River tributary): Streamflow

 The United States Geological Survey (USGS) operated two stream gauges on Coyote Creek.
 From 1965 to 1978, the USGS recorded flows at Los Alamitos, California, which is at its confluence with the San Gabriel River.
-The highest flow recorded there was 14300 cuft/s, and with three other high flows exceeding ten thousand second-feet.
+The highest flow recorded there was 14300 cuft/s, and with three other high flows exceeding ten thousand cfs.

 For Brea Creek streamflow data see Brea Creek#Streamflow.

 For Fullerton Creek, the USGS operated two stream gauges from 1936 to 1964.
 The highest flow during that period (mouth, at Fullerton) was 1600 cuft/s on 14 March 1941.
-In that time period, no other flow passed 1,000 second-feet, although it did come close to on 2 March 1938 (the peak of the Los Angeles Flood of 1938).
+In that time period, no other flow passed 1,000 cfs, although it did come close to on 2 March 1938 (the peak of the Los Angeles Flood of 1938).

 From 1962 to 2008, the USGS only ran one streamflow gauge for Carbon Creek, which was below Carbon Canyon Dam.
 The highest recorded flow during that period was 741 ft3 per second, on 19 February 2005.